NethServer/nethsecurity-docs/controller.rst

 Please note that if the controller does not have a valid Let's Encrypt certificate, you will need to disable the ``Verify TLS certificate`` option in the unit configuration.

-When the unit is connected, the user can directly access the unit web interface by clicking on the :guilabel:`Open unit` link without the need to enter the unit credentials.
+When the unit is connected, the user can access the unit web interface by clicking on the :guilabel:`Open unit` link without needing to enter the unit credentials.

 .. note::